coxjoseph/kidney-cell-classification/README.md

 In addition, we recommend having enough RAM to open both your CODEX file and your Stained Image file at the same time.
-While the classifier will still function without this, performance will be significantly impacted, and output results will be .
+While the classifier will still function without this, performance will be significantly impacted, and output results will be worse.

 ### Dependencies
 #### Setting Up a Virtual Environment